nobrin/macaron/doc/index.rst

 Features
 ========

-Macaron aims to make the use of database easy for small applications.
+Macaron aims to make the use of databases easy for small applications.

 * An object-relational mapper (ORM) for SQLite.
 * There are no dependencies except Python Standard Library.
 * Many-To-One relationships are supported.
 * Many-To-Many relationships are supported (New in 0.4).
-* Pre-defined and user-defined validator can be used.
+* Pre-defined and user-defined validators can be used.
-* Plugin for Bottle which is a micro-sized web framework is included.
+* Includes a plugin for Bottle, which is a micro-sized web framework.
-* Module consists of only single file.
+* The module consists of only a single file.

 User's Guide